 Best video doorbell value

 The Wyze Video Doorbell Pro is the best video doorbell under $100; while it's not perfect, it offers a lot for the money.
 You get a doorbell that can be wired or run on battery power alone, an included electronic chime, and package detection.
-We also liked that the Wyze's camera has a 150 x 150-degree field of view, which means you see as much vertically as you do horizontally — this also means you see more of your front stoop.
+And, Wyze's subscription costs less than Ring, Nest, and Arlo.

 Read our full Wyze Video Doorbell Pro review.

-Best subscription-free video doorbell
+Best video doorbell without subscription

-Package theft is an all-too-common problem, and the best video doorbells have adapted with cameras that can better see more of your front porch.
 The Eufy Video Doorbell Dual takes things one step further, with a second camera that points directly downward, giving you the clearest view possible.
 What's more, it also comes with package detection, so you'll get an alert when something gets dropped off.
-In our tests, it worked flawlessly.
+Yes, the picture you get in the app looks a little funny, as half of the screen shows you the view from the top camera, while the bottom half shows the view from the bottom camera, but in our tests, it worked flawlessly, giving us the best view of packages we've seen from any video doorbell we tested.

-Even better: You get all this without needing to pay a monthly subscription fee, which is a rarity among the best video doorbells.
 We also liked that the Eufy saved video to a local, secure base, so that it can continue to record video even if your internet connection goes down.
 Yes, the Eufy costs more upfront, but it could save you money in the long-term.

 Read our full Eufy Video Doorbell Dual review.

-Best Ring video doorbell
+Best Nest video doorbell

 If you want to go with Ring, the Ring Video Doorbell (2nd generation) is the best option for most people.
 It costs less than $100, has a 1080p camera, as well as improved night vision and better motion-tracking capabilities.
 It's still the best video doorbell for those on a budget.

-Like the Ring Video Doorbell 3 and 4, we like that you can use this model either wired or on battery power alone, and you can create custom motion zones, and also see what's going on in your neighborhood.
+We also like that you can use this model either wired or on battery power alone, and you can create custom motion zones, and also see what's going on in your neighborhood.
 Plus, Ring offers very affordable video storage plans starting at $30 a year.
 Ring also added package detection for this model, bringing its feature set more in line with the competition.

 Read our full Ring Video Doorbell (2nd gen) review.